wp-plugins/tts-engine-post-to-speech/readme.txt

 == Frequently Asked Questions ==

-= What is pleying the audio in the browser? =
-Playback of audio uses the jQuery HTML5 Audio / Video Library 'jPlayer'.
+= What media player is used for audio playback? = Playback of audio uses the jQuery HTML5 Audio / Video Library 'jPlayer'.

 = What is the Playback audio file format? =